Monotones in General Resource Theories: Generalized Resource Yield and Generalized Resource Cost

 Note that for any set of resources $S$, the set $S \boxtimes R_{\rm free}$ is downward closed.
 It need not be closed under~$\boxtimes$, in which case it is not a candidate for the set of free resources in a resource theory.
-Nevertheless, we can use $S \boxtimes R_{\rm free}$ in generalized yield and cost constructions (theorem~\ref{thm:yield and cost}) by defining the image and preimage maps with respect to it.
-One way to interpret\footnotemark{} taking the images and preimages with respect to $S \boxtimes R_{\rm free}$ is as follows.
+Nevertheless, we can use $S \boxtimes R_{\rm free}$ in generalized yield and cost constructions (Theorem~\ref{thm:yield and cost}) by defining the image and preimage maps with respect to it.
+If the discarding operation is a free resource (or else if $S$ contains $0$), we may to interpret taking the images and preimages with respect to $S \boxtimes R_{\rm free}$ is as follows.
+They specify what can be achieved by an agent who, in addition to having access to the free resources in unlimited supply, also has access to a resource from $S$.
+Of course, if $S \boxtimes R_{\rm free}$ \emph{is} closed under~$\boxtimes$, then we can think of $S \boxtimes R_{\rm free}$ as describing an agent's access to both $R_{\rm free}$ and $S$ in unlimited supply.
+In such case $(S \boxtimes R_{\rm free}, R, \boxtimes)$ is a resource theory.